-"Today we’ll look at the range of AlloyGator colours you can choose from for your wheels.
+"Today we’ll look at the range of AlloyGator colours available that you can choose from for your wheels.

-There are 15 colours to choose from, and l think they probably fall into 3 main categories, although which category they’re in is a bit subjective, and they can also be in more that 1 category, but l’ll explain…."
+There are 15 colours to choose from, and they fall into 3 main categories, although which category they’re in is a bit subjective, and they can also be in more that 1 category, but l’ll explain…."

 What Colour Alloy Gator Can Be Fitted On My Vehicle?